fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > SHORT VERSION:
 >
-> **The Ethiopian governor Abraha** envied pilgrims of Mecca and built a big Christian cathedral in Sanaa.
+> **The Ethiopian governor Abraha** envied pilgrims of Kaaba in Mecca and built a big Christian cathedral in Sanaa.
 But Arabs didnot change the direction of their pilgrimage.
 Then, Abraha gathered a **large army with war elephants** 🐘🐘🐘 and marched to destroy Kaaba.
 >
 > Seeing a large army, people of Mecca left the city.
 Abdul Mutallib and the Quraish were convinced that Allah will protect the Kaaba.
-And Allah sent a **flock of birds** that throwed stones from Hell to Abraha's army and they all died.
+And Allah sent a **flock of birds** that throwed stones from Hell to Abraha's army until the army was destroyed.
 >
-> This happened in the year the prophet Muhammad ﷺ   was born and hence this even it was called The Year of the Elephant.
+> This happened in the year the prophet Muhammad ﷺ   was born and hence this event, it was called The Year of the Elephant.
 >
 > The prophet Muhammad ﷺ   has received a surah about this event, **surah Al-Fil**.

 The War of Elephants took place eight years before the death of Abd Al Muttalib.
-By then, he was the patriarch of the tribe.
+By then, he was the chieftan of the Quraysh tribe.

 The Ethiopian governor of Yemen, Abraha al-Ashram, envied the reverence in which the Ka'bah was held by the Arabs.
 Being a staunch Christian, he built a big cathedral in Sanaa (the capital of Yemen) and ordered the Arabs to go there for pilgrimage instead.
 The order was ignored.
 Not only that; someone entered the cathedral and made it unclean.
 The wrath of Abraha knew no bounds.
 In his fury, he decided to avenge it by demolishing and desecrating the Ka'bah itself.
 He advanced with a large army towards Mecca.

 There were many elephants in his army; he himself rode a huge elephant.
 It was an animal which the Arabs had not seen before, thus the year came to be known as 'Amul-Fil (the year of the elephant), and it started an era for reckoning the years in Arabia.
-This remained in use until the days of 'Umar ibn al ­Khattab when, on the advice of Hazrat 'Ali ibn Abi Talib, he replaced it with the era of Hijra.
+This remained in use until the days of 'Umar ibn al ­Khattab when, on the advice of 'Ali ibn Abi Talib, he established the Islamic calendar and took the year of Hijra as the beginning.

 When news of the advance of Abraha's army came, the Arabian tribes of Quraish, Kinanah, Khuza'ah and Hudhayl joined together to defend the Ka'bah.
 Abraha sent a small contingent towards Mecca to capture the camels and young people.
 The contingent captured many animals, including two hundred of 'Abdul-Muttalib's.